camment/sdk-android/README.md

 </application>
 ```
 ## CammentAuthIdentityProvider
-In order to expose FacebookSDK functionality to CammentSDK you have to implement interface ```CammentAuthIdentityProvider```.
-> As currently only Facebook Login is supported, you will use instance of ```FbAuthIdentityProvider``` which uses helper class ```FbHelper```.
-We don't recommend using own implementation at this stage and therefore more information about how to implement ```CammentAuthIdentityProvider``` is currently not needed.

 Generally, CammentSDK handles own login/logout (if not logged in, login is called by trying to invite somebody; logout can be called from the side-panel).

 If you have already Facebook login/logout functionality on some of your existing activities, call ```void notifyLogoutSuccessful()``` explicitly to notify CammentSDK.
 This way CammentSDK can cleanup data and refresh its UI properly.